SayLending.com Financial Network

 5.5% + 2.5% = 8.0%

-7. Payment Caps:
+7: Payment Caps:

-limits the payment amount the consumer needs to pay at time of interest rate adjustments.
+Limits the payment amount the consumer needs to pay at time of interest rate adjustments.

-Note: payment caps may not provide enough payment to cover the required interest charges during rising interest rates.
+payment caps may not provide enough payment to cover the required interest charges during rising interest rates.
 Under this condition, the consumer will experience negative amortization — where the interest amount not covered is added to the principal of the mortgage loan.

-Notes on the Index Rate
+Notes on the Interest Rate

 1. Lenders on the East Coast and Mid-West typically use the Treasury Rate Index: